 Finally, ensure Go is installed and working on your machine:

-The Prysm project is a large monorepo containing all sorts of tools and services that implement the eth2 protocol.
+The Prysm project is a large monorepo containing all sorts of tools and services that implement the Ethereum protocol.
 We use Go for everything we do in development, helping everyone have reproducible builds.
 If you want to build the whole project, you can run the following command:

 This will build the project by downloading dependencies as Go modules.

 All code we check into our repo needs to have sufficient tests to ensure it is maintainable and works as expected.
-You can use Go run tests in Prysm.

-The Prysm project is a large monorepo containing all sorts of tools and services that implement the eth2 protocol.
+The Prysm project is a large monorepo containing all sorts of tools and services that implement the Ethereum consensus protocol.
 We use the Bazel build system created by Google for everything we do, helping everyone have reproducible builds.
 If you want to build the beacon chain or validator using Bazel, you can run the commands:

 Other binaries in our codebase use a similar command to build.
 If you want to run a particular built binary, you can use the command: